Planning-Augmented Sampling with Early Guidance for High-Reward Discovery: Introduction

 \section{Introduction}

-Generative Flow Networks (GFlowNets)~\citep{bengio2021flow,jain2022biological,gao2022sample,bengio2023gflownet,zhang2025coflownet,hu2025beyond} have recently emerged as a powerful tool for generating diverse high-quality candidates by learning to sample from a reward-proportional distribution.
+Generative Flow Networks (GFlowNets)~\citep{bengio2021flow,gao2022sample,bengio2023gflownet} have recently emerged as a powerful tool for generating diverse high-quality candidates by learning to sample from a reward-proportional distribution.
 This property makes GFlowNets particularly attractive for a wide range of structured generation tasks.
-For example,~\citet{jain2022biological} integrates GFlowNets into an active learning pipeline for biological sequence design.
-In the domain of Bayesian structure learning,~\citet{deleu2022bayesian} and~\citet{nishikawa2022bayesian} employ GFlowNets to model posterior distributions over discrete compositional structures such as Bayesian networks. \citet{liu2023gflowout} utilizes GFlowNets for sampling modular subnetworks, improving model generalization under distributional shifts.
+For example, ~\citet{deleu2022bayesian} and~\citet{nishikawa2022bayesian} employ GFlowNets to model posterior distributions over discrete compositional structures such as Bayesian networks. \citet{liu2023gflowout} utilizes GFlowNets for sampling modular subnetworks, improving model generalization under distributional shifts.
+However, vanilla GFlowNets often struggle to efficiently discover high-reward samples in complex environments.
+While their inherent exploratory nature enhances diversity, it may lead to excessive coverage of low-reward regions, particularly during early training when the sampling policy lacks guidance and relies on self-collected experience.
+As a result, high-reward regions may be discovered slowly, leading to suboptimal performance in sparse reward scenarios.